 Please note that state and territory governments have specific requirements about prescription and possession of Schedule 8 medicines (which include most opiates, some benzodiazepines, and medicinal cannabis products other than cannabidiol).
 These differ between each state and territory and may include that a prescription from a medical practitioner registered in that state or territory is required for lawful possession of the medicine.

-In certain states, such as Queensland, Tasmania and Victoria, there are additional requirements for cannabidiol products which apply, even when in Schedule 4.
+In certain states, such as Queensland and Tasmania, there are additional requirements for cannabidiol products which apply, even when in Schedule 4.

 For further information it is strongly recommended that you contact your local state/ territory health department prior to travelling into Australia with medicinal cannabis products.